The Summarize Center and Dispersion tool finds central features and directional distributions.

 - A GIS analyst is analyzing the locations of 911 calls and the locations of emergency response stations (police, fire, and ambulance).
 The Mean center option of Summarize Center and Dispersion can be used to compare the mean center of the emergency calls and the mean center of the response stations.

-- A crime analyst wants to determine if the mean center for burglaries shifts when evaluating daytime versus nighttime incidents.
+- A crime analyst wants to determine if the median center for burglaries shifts when evaluating daytime versus nighttime incidents.
 The Median center option of Summarize Center and Dispersion with a group by time of day can be used to determine where crimes are happening during the day and at night.

 - A GIS analyst for a non-governmental organization is analyzing the spread of an infectious disease.
 The Ellipse option of Summarize Center and Dispersion can be used to model the outbreak.